-Ficklin, a Democrat, was the representative for Illinois's 3rd congressional district from 1851 to 1853.
+Ficklin was the representative for Illinois’s 3rd congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1843 to Mar 1853, Ficklin missed 394 of 2,172 roll call votes, which is 18.1%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1844-Mar 1845||170||27||15.9%||27th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.